All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: David Turner

 For opera lovers.
-DVDs of well-know opera performances will be shown and discussed.
+DVDs of well-known opera performances will be shown and discussed.

 Singalong